BrianSward/example_flask/README.md

 To run this Flask application, you'll need:

-- Python 3.x
+- Python 3.x (for example)
-- The Flask package (pip install flask)
-- The requests package (for running tests only; pip install requests)
+        `python3.11 -m venv .venv`
-- Just use
+- Then just use
         `pip install -r requirements.txt`

 ## Usage